 - Mix the grapeseed oil with zest of one blood orange and set aside.

 - Preheat oven to 350°F. Grease the bottom and sides of a 9-inch cake pan with 2 tablespoons of butter.
 Sprinkle 3 tablespoons of organic cane sugar on bottom of pan, tilting the pan to get an even coating of sugar, avoiding the sides.
 Layer the sliced blood oranges on the bottom of the pan.

 - Sift the flour, cane sugar, cocoa powder, baking soda, and salt together in a large mixing bowl.
 Make a well in the middle.

 - Mix the coffee, grapeseed oil with orange zest, apple cider vinegar, and vanilla extract.
 Whisk until combined.

 - Pour the wet ingredients into the well of dry ingredients.
 Mix vigorously by hand with a whisk until smooth.
-Stir in the mini chocolate chips if desired.
+Stir in the chocolate chips if desired.
 Pour batter into the greased cake pan.

 - Let the cake cool for at least 30 minutes before gently flipping it onto a cooling rack.
 Loosen the edges first with a butter knife or a plastic knife.

 - Calorie calculation is done without chocolate chips.